turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 ## 6. List five different HTML elements and what they are used for.
 For example, <p></p> is a paragraph element, and it is used to represent a paragraph of text.

-  <h1></h1> is a heading element and is used to represent the first main heading.
+  `h1` Is a heading element and is used to represent the first main heading.

-  <h2></h2> is a sub heading and is used to help structure the page, it shows it in larger text than the body text.
+  `h2` Is a sub heading and is used to help structure the page, it shows it in larger text than the body text.

-  <body></body> everything inside of this element is shown inside the main browser window.
+  `body` Everything inside of this element is shown inside the main browser window.

-  <b></b> makes the characters inside of this tag bold
+  `b` Makes the characters inside of this tag bold

-  <i></i> this makes the characters inside of this tag italic
+  `i` This makes the characters inside of this tag italic

 ## 7. What are empty elements?